thanachai-npr/CE888/Assignment/README.md

 Use file called MobileNet_for_Project1.ipynb to perform binary classificaiton

 Dataset must be uploaded into Google Drive first in order to uses the given code

+Run the code sequentially.
+However, make sure that in ImageDataGenerator cell the output is

+Found 31501 images belonging to 2 classes.
+Found 7874 images belonging to 2 classes.
+Found 8617 images belonging to 2 classes.

+If the output is not like provided, run the cell again.